 1. Poor choice of topic and perspective

 Writing an article on any topic, not just about health and wellness, is not a spontaneous activity.
-You should do research and also make sure that you know who you are writing to and why.
+It would help if you did research and also make sure that you know who you are writing to and why.
 In most cases, your readers will visit your blog after searching for a specific topic using search engines.

 Your blog should, therefore, be very specific on the topic.
 When a reader lands on your blog, you should give them enough reason to remain on the page and read the entire blog.